MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/auth-uwp.md

 ms.localizationpriority: medium
 ---

-# Authentication for UWP projects
+# UWP Authentication and user identity

 ## In this section